zix99/rare/README.md

 ## Tabulate

 Create a 2D view (table) of data extracted from a file.
 Expression needs to yield a two dimensions separated by a tab.
-Can either use `\t` or the `{tab a b}` helper.
+Can either use `\x00` or the `{$ a b}` helper.
 First element is the column name, followed by the row name.

 ```
 NAME: